seemecnc/Firmware/Readme.txt

 All licenses in this repository are provided under the original authors' license, Duet3d, Ltd., Ultimachine, and others.

-SeeMeCNC makes no warranty for the use of this software and firmware, it is provided "AS-IS".
+SeeMeCNC makes no warranty for the use of this software and firmware.
+All software and firmware is provided "AS-IS" use at own risk.
 Please read licenses provided by other companies for their publication of software or firmware.
-SeeMeCNC is a hardware company who offers factory made profiles and firmware tuning AS-IS.
-Thank you for your support. :)